System Design Space

 Testing tool

-Jepsen is a Clojure library for testing distributed systems.
-It generates load, injects network partitions, kills processes, shifts clocks, and checks whether the stated guarantees still hold.
+Jepsen is a Clojure library that treats the system as a black box: it generates load, injects network partitions, kills processes, shifts clocks, and then checks the operation history against the stated guarantee.
+No access to internals — only what a client can observe.

 ClojureOpen sourceBlack-box testing